 SEPA Direct Debit refers to two schemes: SEPA Core Direct Debit and SEPA B2B Direct Debit.
 In short, the B2B scheme is only available if you are collecting Direct Debit payments from other businesses.

-The Core scheme is mandatory for all SEPA banks offering Euro-denominated Direct Debits.
+The Core scheme is mandatory for all SEPA banks offering Euro-denominated Direct Debit.
 However, the B2B scheme is an optional scheme, meaning that not all banks are able to offer it.

 When deciding on which scheme to adopt, the following should be considered to select the scheme that best suits your needs: